valtix-security/terraform-provider-valtix/docs/resources/gateway.md

 ```

 ## Gateway Settings
-Gateway settings define a list of settings that applies to the given Gateway
+Gateway settings define a list of additional settings to apply to the Gateway

 ### To enable EBS encryption for the Gateway instances using default KMS key
 ```hcl